danielsaidi/website_danielsaidi/collections/_posts/2009/2009-04-17-twitter-vs-jaiku.md

 tags:  social-media twitter
 ---

-I have been trying out Twitter and Jaiku (a couple of years too late).
-Since the two services basically do the same thing, I have evaluated which service that is the best fit for my needs.
-Keeping both accounts would just be a hassle, since I would have to keep both feeds going.
+I've been trying out Twitter and Jaiku for a while now.
+Since both provide more or less the same set of features, I have evaluated which I think will best fit my needs going forward.

-Eventually, I decided to go with Twitter.
-What made me come to this conclusion?

-First of all, the Facebook apps.
-Twitter crushes Jaiku when it comes to Facebook integration, providing faster and way more reliable updates.
-Twitter posted each update instantly, while Jaiku only posted 2/6 updates...with a noticable delay.
+First of all, Twitter crushes Jaiku when it comes to Facebook integration.
+During my tests, Twitter posted each update instantly, while Jaiku only posted 1/3 with a noticable delay.

-Second, RSS feeds.
-The only reason that I decided to try Jaiku, was its ability to hook on to RSS feeds.
+Second, a big reason that made me try Jaiku, was its ability to hook itself into varios RSS feeds.
 With that feature now gone, I see no point in keeping the two streams alive simultaneously.

-So, Twitter it is...or does Jaiku have an ace up its sleeve?
-Let me know.
+So, I've decided to go with Twitter.
+If you think Jaiku has an ace up its sleeve, let me know asap.